-The Credit Agreement requires us to maintain a minimum EBITDA to debt service ratio of 4.0 to 1.0, debt-to-capitalization ratio not to exceed 0.60 to 1.0 and a tangible net worth of not less than \$145.0 million plus 100% of the net proceeds of any issuances of stock or other equity interests of ours or any of our subsidiaries (an "Obligated Party") (other than to another Obligated Party) after April 2014, plus 50% of the amount of our net income, on a consolidated basis (but without deduction for any net loss), for each fiscal quarter ending after April 2014.
-The Credit Agreement also requires us to maintain a leverage ratio of not more than 1.75 to 1.0 and to maintain liquidity in excess of \$40.0 million effective March 31, 2015.
+The Credit Agreement requires us to maintain a tangible net worth of not less than \$160.5 million plus 75% of the net proceeds of any equity issuances plus 50% of the amount of our net income in any fiscal quarter after the date of the Credit Agreement, a leverage ratio of not greater than 67.5%, liquidity of at least \$40.0 million and a ratio of EBITDA to interest expense for the most recent four quarters of at least 2.50 to 1.0.
+The Credit Agreement also prohibits us from making any investments, other than as permitted under the Credit Agreement.
 In addition, the Credit Agreement contains various covenants that, among other restrictions, limit the amount of our additional debt.
-At March 31, 2015, we were in compliance with all of the covenants contained in the Credit Agreement.
+At June 30, 2015, we were in compliance with all of the covenants contained in the Credit Agreement.